oleksiikolomiietssnapp/SwiftFormatLintPlugin/README.md

 This is normal behavior.
 The Lint plugin runs silently unless there are formatting issues.

 **To verify it's running:**
-- Build with verbose output: `swift build -v`
+- Build with verbose output: `swift build -v` or `xcodebuild -verbose`
 - Look for "Running SwiftFormat Lint" in the output
 - The plugin will show warnings if formatting issues are found